-Please contact the access champion to request a copy of our access guide by clicking here.
+Please contact the access champion to request a copy of our access guide.

 The Piccadilly Theatre auditorium is equipped with Sennheiser MobileConnect WiFi sound amplification system.
 MobileConnect uses WiFi to deliver superior quality audio to a smart device such as an iPod or iPhone, either through headphones or via a necklace for hearing aid users.
 Devices can be borrowed on the day, or alternatively patrons can download the Sennheiser MobileConnect app and use their own device.